 4. Networking is the key

 Time and again, entrepreneurs have confessed or at least mentioned the importance of networking within the startup community.
-For sure it plays a vital role in
+For sure it plays a vital role in the success during the initial days.
+A recent study also suggests that informal professional networks and communities can greatly contribute for the entrepreneurial success.
+This means, it positively contributes more than the formal structures like accelerators, incubators and others.

 The entrepreneurial ride is something that can have you go through all the ups and downs.
 This includes problems related to complex regulations, lack of financing, non-supportive government, or even the fear of failing.
 One can have their aspiration crushed all over when there is no one around to mentor, look up to, or even to share things about business life.
 And therefore, relying on someone’s guidance who have been through the process is a great feeling.
 This also opens up new opportunities, especially for the partnership and collaborations.